- Open enrollment for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 As noted above, there will also be plans available from five additional insurers in 2022, with varying coverage areas.

-The proposed rates are under review by Georgia’s insurance regulators, but it appears that average premiums will be decreasing for 2022.
-And enrollees in many areas will have more options from which to choose during the open enrollment period for 2022 coverage.
+Enrollees in many areas of Georgia will have more options from which to choose during the open enrollment period for 2022 coverage.
 This is beneficial in terms of plan choice, but it also makes it particularly important for enrollees to actively compare their plan options during open enrollment.
 They may have access to new plans that better meet their needs, or they may find that their subsidy amount is changing because a new plan is taking over as the benchmark plan (upon which subsidy amounts are based).
 Here’s more about what to keep in mind when new insurers are entering the marketplace in a given area.

 Georgia has received federal approval for partial Medicaid expansion (without enhanced federal funding), reinsurance, and the elimination of an exchange platform in the state.
 But a lawsuit and reevaluation by the Biden administration stand in the way of implementation